cosc2336-ds-alg/assg04/README.md

 sub-list from `begin + 1` to `end + 1`.

-Once you are satisfied with your implementation of `reverseRecursive()` perform the usual steps to commit and push your work and document it with a pull request.
+Once you are satisfied with your implementation of `reverseRecursive()` perform the usual steps to commit and push your work and document it with the 'Feedback' pull request.

 ## Task 5: Implement `isPalindromeIterative()` Function